-We should examine housing trends and increase housing supply.
-The two most dominant trends in Bloomington are the decrease in construction of new, single-family, detached dwellings and the increase in multifamily residential (MFR) rental housing development in the Downtown and neighboring areas.
-The recent trend has been toward largescale monolithic development that disrupts the neighborhood pedestrian realm and disregards street life and the existing urban form.
+The two most dominant trends in Bloomington are the decrease in construction of new, single-family, detached dwellings and the increase in multifamily residential (MFR) housing development in the Downtown area.
 On the multifamily side, construction of new units has been strong for many decades.
-However, policies in the 2002 Growth Policies Plan redirected the location of new MFR units away from larger tracts of land in suburban locations.
-Rather, new MFR construction was encouraged and guided towards Downtown and near-campus areas.
-In response, approximately 1,900 units or 2,500 new bedrooms have been added in these areas.
+However, policies in the 2002 Growth Policies Plan redirected the location of new MFR units away from established core neighborhoods and larger tracts of land in suburban locations.
+Rather, new MFR construction was encouraged and guided towards Downtown and nearcampus areas.
+In response, approximately 1,900 units or 2.500 new bedrooms have been added in these areas.
 The consensus in the community in 2016 is that Downtown housing is catering largely to Indiana University students.

 New multifamily housing projects catering largely to students must be better planned and distributed adjacent to campus or in underdeveloped commercial corridors along transit routes outside Downtown, but still relatively close to the university.

 In addition to these local trends, national trends in the housing market are rapidly changing.
 The surge of the Baby Boomer generation into retirement, the consequent downsizing of their residential footprint, and the increase in energy and transportation costs are all factors that are shifting markets toward the need for fewer detached housing units on large lots.
 The desire and preference for smaller, more sustainably designed units, a growing interest in attached housing and co-housing arrangements, and the need for both physical accessibility of housing units and proximity of such units to basic day-to-day service hubs are increasingly important issues.
 Therefore, walkability or preference towards livability has increased significantly as a factor in housing choice for residential neighborhoods.
 After many years of development that focused specifically on Indiana University students, the City has started to reevaluate housing markets across the city and especially in Downtown.
 Affordable housing for the community has become a major issue that both administration and City Council are working to address.

-Local policy makers have affirmed affordable housing as a major focus area of the City's administration, while the City Council formed the Affordable Living Committee to specifically address this challenge.
-Increasing housing supply, along with offering a range of housing programs for extremely low income households through (workforce) households with up to 120% of annual median income, will help ensure accessible mixed-income neighborhoods.
-Bloomington's older urban, small scale, compact, singlefamily housing stock located primarily around the city center and university provide some of the city's more affordable housing stock and must be protected.
-Building a growing stock of affordable housing requires assuring sustainability so unaffordable stock is not the only option for future generations.
-Mixed income neighborhoods are fundamental to successful, sustained, affordable housing stock.
+Local policy makers have affirmed affordable housing as a major focus area of the

+City's administration, while the City Council formed the Affordable Living Committee to specifically address this challenge.
+Increasing housing supply, along with offering a range of housing programs for extremely low income households through (workforce) households with upwards of 120% of annual median income, to help ensure accessible mixed-income neighborhoods.
+Building a growing stock of affordable housing requires assuring sustainability and long term affordability so unaffordable stock is not the only option for future generations.
+Mixed income neighborhoods are fundamental to successful, sustained, and permanent affordable housing stock.
 New multifamily housing projects catering largely to students must be better planned and distributed adjacent to campus or in underdeveloped commercial corridors along transit routes outside Downtown, but still relatively close to the university.